"A truly amazing artist."

 DAVE CARTER began writing songs when he was six years old, but he did not enjoy national recognition until he was well into his 40's.
 Carter's trajectory on the national folk scene spanned four short years, from his 1998 wins at the Kerrville New Folk, Napa Valley, and Wildflower Performing Songwriting Contests to a five-week tour with Joan Baez the spring of 2002.
 The summer of 2002, at the height of his popularity, he died of a heart attack while on tour.
 He was 49 years old.

 Preserving, fostering and promoting Dave Carter¹s music for the present and for future generations is a big job -- too great a job for one person, no matter how dedicated.
-A larger platform is needed to ensure the preservation of Dave Carter¹s folk music legacy, and every tax-deductible dollar helps us toward that goal.
-Please consider donating today.
+A larger platform is needed to ensure the preservation of Dave Carter¹s folk music legacy, and every dollar helps us toward that goal.

-We need your help.
-To make a donation to Folk Alliance/DCLP via PayPal, use the button above.
-To donate by mail, or to offer services, please write or call:
+We welcome your help.
+To make a donation by mail, or to offer services, please write or call:

 The Dave Carter Legacy Project is dedicated to the preservation, promotion, and engagement of the work of Dave Carter for present and future generations.